Glam comes into focus: Karl Stoecker’s fashion shoot for Club International October 1972

-Tucked away at the back of the fourth issue of British soft-porn magazine Club International was a fashion shoot featuring clothing elements which denoted the crystallisation of the new art-directed glam aesthetic inaugurated by the release of Roxy Music’s first album a couple of months later.
+Tucked away at the back of an issue of British soft-porn magazine Club International was a fashion shoot featuring clothing elements which denoted the crystallisation of the new art-directed glam aesthetic inaugurated by the release of Roxy Music’s first album a couple of months previously.

-The photographer was Karl Stoecker, the New Yorker who had been resident in the UK since the mid-60s and was about to come into his own with important contributions to Roxy’s visual identity across that LP and its successors For Your Pleasure and Stranded.
+The photographer was Karl Stoecker, the New Yorker who had been resident in the UK since the mid-60s and was coming into his own with important contributions to Roxy’s visual identity across that LP and its successors For Your Pleasure and Stranded.

 The feature consisted of just two shots, the first of which was printed out of register and is at the top of this post, while the spread has been cropped into two here, better to show the clothes.
 Styled by Club’s first fashion editor Gwenda Saar, the men’s apparel comes in the main from such classy post-Ivy London stores as The Squire Shop, Quincy, Village Gate and Stanley Adams.